HomeLatest NewsIndustryChina begins internet 'clean up' drive to curb ‘fake accounts’

 Register Now →

-Earlier special operations were launched to target celebrity fandom, minors’ usage of the internet, and also discussions of historical events that differ from the official narrative promoted by the ruling Chinese Communist Party.
+Earlier special operations were launched to target celebrity fandom, minors’ usage of the internet, and also discussions of historical events that differ from the official narrative promoted by the ruling Communist Party.

 While the recent statement did not name any companies or individuals, it said platforms hosting film and books reviews, short videos, and social networking would be among the focal points of the operation.